eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 - Layer Teaser Trailers with content produced by popular gaming influencers to create better brand recognition and recall
 - Launch Event
 - Recruit charitable organizations that allow players to complete specific game contracts and win end of season Tournaments to earn tokens paid to the charity of their choice

+### Community Feedback
+- NPC interactions will allow users to submit feedback about the game as they converse with thier opponent, whom will sometimes pose a question to the player about the game they are playing.

 ## Conclusion